redbooth/gockerize/README.md

 Dependency resolution
 ---------------------

-For ease of use, golang-builder uses `go get` to automatically fetch remote dependencies from github and other public repositories supported by default.
+For ease of use, gockerize uses `go get` to automatically fetch remote dependencies from github and other public repositories supported by default, however, vendored dependencies should be preferred as they ensure repeatable build.

-Relying on this feature should be avoided in favor of vendored dependencies.
+gockerize uses Go 1.5.3 and enables [GOVENDOREXPERIMENT](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo).

 Patching standard lib
 ---------------------

-Fully static builds allow easy patching of the standard library. golang-builder leverages that by automatically applying patches found in the `patches` subdir of the package being built.
+Fully static builds allow easy patching of the standard library. gockerize leverages that by automatically applying patches found in the `patches` subdir of the package being built.

-Care should be taken that the patches cleanly apply against the version of go used in the container (1.4.2 at this time).
+Care should be taken that the patches cleanly apply against the version of Go used in the container (1.5.3 at this time).